trappenberg/FCNS/README.md

-# FCNS
+# FCNS: Fundemantals of Computational Neuroscience
-These are the programs from my book on computational neuroscience published by oxford university press
+These are the programs from my book published by oxford university press